yidea/book-nodejs/README.md

-# Node.js
+# Node.js Essential

-Based on learning notes from book "Node.js in Practice"
+While coding and learning Node.js, always want to document what I learned and contribute back to community.
+Node.js Essential is published w Gitbook for free.

 ### Node.js Intro
 - built on V8 - Chrome’s JavaScript runtime for easily building fast, scalable app